 Instant film cameras and polaroid-style pictures have made a huge comeback in recent years, and Polaroid wedding guest books have become a massively sought-after idea.
 With new and more affordable instant cameras hitting the market, investing in one or two for your wedding day can make a fantastic guest book display!
 Providing you have enough shots, you can ask your guests to take a picture of themselves and write a message on the picture before pegging them up on a display.

 Wooden Guest Book

 Despite the name, this is more of a display board rather than a physical book.
-But don’t be fooled, as this is still an extremely popular wedding guest book idea and they can look fantastic when finished!
+But don’t be fooled, as this is still a well-liked wedding guest book idea and they can look impressive when finished!
 Rather than signing a book, guests are asked to sign the wooden board, usually around the name of the couple in the centre.
 The design specifics are completely up to you, but there’s a ridiculous amount of choice online for you to take a look at if this sounds like something you’re interested in!